Bluegragon/goFileExplorer/README.md

-# SessionManager File Scanner
+# Word File Scanner

-This is a simple Go program that recursively searches through a directory and its subdirectories for files containing the keyword `sessionManager`.
+This is a simple Go program that recursively searches through a directory and its subdirectories for files containing a string as mentioned by the user.
 It prints the paths of all matching files and reports the total number of matches found.

 ## 🧾 Features

 - Recursively scans directories
 - Reads and checks all file contents
-- Reports the files that contain the keyword `sessionManager`
+- Reports the files that contain the keystring
 - Displays the total count of matching files

 ## 🛠️ Usage